magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-33992-b2b-custom-pricing-for-wholesaler-not-displayed-in-cart.md

 labels: 2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,B2B,QPT 1.0.15,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,custom price,support tools
 ---

 The MDVA-33992 Magento patch fixes the issue where the custom pricing for a B2B customer is not reflected when a product is added to a cart.
-This patch is available when the Quality Patches Tool (QPT) tool 1.0.15 is installed.
+This patch is available when the Quality Patches Tool (QPT) 1.0.15 is installed.
 Please note that the issue is scheduled to be fixed in Magento 2.4.3.

 ## Affected products and versions